Frequently Asked Questions

 from your local machine (and similarly scp, sftp, rsync).
 The initial connection to mycomp established a tunnel from the local machine (port 22000) to login.hpc.cam.ac.uk (port 22); subsequent SSH connections made to login-hpc are actually made to the local end of this tunnel.
 Information sent through these is encrypted (again), emerges from the tunnel at mycomp and then travels normally to Darwin.
 Since the traffic appears to originate from a registered host, access is permitted.
 Other services restricted to .cam can be accessed (securely) from home or elsewhere by similar methods.

 The login nodes are intended primarily for code compilation and development, job submission and monitoring, and data post-processing and management.
-In terms of hardware they are identical to one of the types of compute node (e.g. login-sand nodes match the sand(y bridge) compute nodes) but without functioning Infiniband.
-Although they can in principle run codes using 1-4 cores in shared memory please note that they are not intended to run production code, that is why the compute nodes and batch queue system exist.
+In terms of hardware they are identical to the Sandy Bridge compute nodes but their Infiniband connections are not available for MPI.
+Although they can in principle run codes in shared memory please note that they are not intended to run production code, that is why the compute nodes and batch queue system exist.

 Small scale testing is permissible, but please be aware at all times that these nodes are shared resources, and use the command nice -n 19 to launch programs on the command line, being careful to monitor system load and available memory with the top and free commands respectively (see their man pages for further details).